NP-hardness of SVP in Euclidean Space: Geometry of the Variety

-\begin{Prop} Let $1\leq k\leq h<q$ with $q$ being a prime.
-The projective variety $\overline{X}_{k,h, u}$ over $\FF_q$ is a complete intersection of dimension $h-k+1$ in $\PP^h$.
-The projective variety $\overline{X}_{k,h}$ over $\FF_q$ is a complete intersection of dimension $h-k$ in $\PP^{h-1}$. \end{Prop}
+\begin{Prop} Let $1 \leq k \leq h < q$ with $q$ being a prime.
+The projective variety $\overline{X}_{k,h, \mathbf{u}}$ over $\mathbb{F}_q$ is a complete intersection of dimension $h-k+1$ in $\mathbb{P}^h$.
+The projective variety $\overline{X}_{k,h}$ over $\mathbb{F}_q$ is a complete intersection of dimension $h-k$ in $\mathbb{P}^{h-1}$. \end{Prop}

-{\it Proof}.
-Each time we cut a projective variety by a homogenous equation, the dimension drops at most by $1$.
-Since $\overline{X}_{k,h, u}$ is cut out by $(k-1)$ homogenous equations in $\PP^h$, we have the inequality
+\begin{proof} Each time we intersect a projective variety with a hypersurface defined by a single homogeneous equation, the dimension drops by at most $1$.
+Since $\overline{X}_{k,h, \mathbf{u}}$ is cut out by $k-1$ homogeneous equations in $\mathbb{P}^h$, we have the lower bound

-By definition, the equality holds if and only if $\overline{X}_{k,h, u}$ is a complete intersection.
-We need to prove the upper bound
+By definition, equality holds if and only if $\overline{X}_{k,h, \mathbf{u}}$ is a complete intersection.
+Thus, it suffices to prove the corresponding upper bound